Residential Drug Rehabilitation In Canada

 The second important question is: What is their success rate?
 You want to know if their program works.
 If they give you a vague answer, it does not look good.
 Either they have a really low success rate or their aftercare is really poor.
 The success rate, when it is good would be the first thing that they will promote.
 Don't let anyone give you some vague answers.

 The last important question is:

 What's their Staff/Patient ratio?
 During our own researches, we got so much different ratio.
 From 1 staff/ 10 patient to 1staff/ 1 patient.
-Also the length of the therapy is a factor.
-All the above can seem confusing.
-When someone has to face drug addiction or help someone with such problem, it can be hard to think clearly, and we want you to take the best decision possible.
+Also, the length of the therapy is a factor.
+All of the above can seem confusing.
+When someone has to face drug addiction or help someone with such a problem, it can be hard to think clearly, and we want you to make the best decision possible.